 - Mugar Library Hours of Operation

 The University has an extensive collection of books and journals online and in the library.
-If you require special help doing research, the School has its own library liaison:
+If you require special help doing research, please use the Ask a Librarian tool.

 Accessing Other Boston Area Libraries: